Molx32/molx32.github.io/_posts/2022-08-01-Update-management-011.md

 {% endhighlight %}

 This second part describes the effect to apply when resources match the conditions aforementioned.
-- effect : this setting is parametrized.
+- <b>effect</b> : this setting is parametrized.
 This means we can set the value when assigning the policy.
 The effect we will choose is DeployIfNotExists, which will deploy the agent on the machine when not detected.
-- existenceConditions : this setting is used to say that if resources already have the agent installed, then we do nothing.
+- <b>existenceConditions</b> : this setting is used to say that if resources already have the agent installed, then we do nothing.
 So it is important to ensure that machines have no agent installed before deployment (you can check this in extensions).
 {% highlight json %}
     "then": {
       "effect": "[parameters('effect')]",